-Jennifer Cainas, Instructor II, is the Warren Averett Faculty Teaching Fellow for the Lynn Pippenger School of Accountancy.
+Jennifer Cainas, Instructor II, is the Lynn Pippenger Teaching Fellow for the Lynn Pippenger School of Accountancy.
 She teaches both principles and upper level financial and managerial courses.
 She has received numerous teaching awards, including the "Outstanding Undergraduate Teaching Award" at the University of South Florida several times.

-She earned a bachelor's of arts degree and a master's of accountancy degree from the USF and currently is pursuing a doctorate of business administration from the University of Florida.
+She earned a bachelor's of arts degree and a master's of accountancy degree from the USF and received her doctorate of business administration from the University of Florida.
 Her dissertation topic examines certain psychological attributes of entrepreneurial CEO's and their proclivity to adopt formalized management control systems.
 She also has research interests in the areas of fraud, fraud prevention, supply chain fraud and corporate social responsibility reporting.